sshyran/parsedown-party/readme.txt

 `add_filter( 'parsedownparty_autoenable', '__return_true' );`

-= Is this Plugin compatible with Pressbooks? =
+= Is this plugin compatible with Pressbooks? =

 [Yes.](https://pressbooks.org/)

+= Does this plugin work with Gutenberg? =

+Not yet.
+It works on posts using the [Classic Editor](https://github.com/WordPress/classic-editor).
+The block editor currently not supported.

 = I'm a software developer, how can I help? =